bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

  $ git clone https://github.com/bwsw/sj-demo-vagrant.git
  $ cd sj-demo-vagrant

-Launch VM
+Launch Virtual Machine
 ------------------------

 To launch Vagrant use the following command::

  $ vagrant up

-It will take up to a half of an hour, 8GB memory and 7 CPUs.
+It will take up to half an hour, 8GB memory and 7 CPUs.

 At the end of deploying you can see urls of all services.

 Description
 ~~~~~~~~~~~~~~~

-Vagrant creates Ubuntu/Xenial64 VM with specific parameters:
+Vagrant creates Ubuntu/Xenial64 virtual machine with specific parameters:

 - Master VM - 2 CPUs, 1GB memory